twitchard/moto/README.md

 #### Thumbnails
 How does an issue appear on the dashboard?
 I think each issue gets a "slug" (the name of the document, like a filename), and a "short description" (the first line < 50 characters, like git?), but then possibly users will want to display various metadata on the thumbnail as well.
 (Who is assigned?
 What is the priority?)
 We should come up with a sensible default, but leave it customizable.

+--- Note from Robert: "summary" might be a more standard name for the "slug".

 ### Notifications
 Users should be able to subscribe to receive an e-mail notification whenever a particular dashboard changes.
 For example, whenever a new issue is assigned to them, or when the status of an issue they are subscribed to changes.
 Maybe we should skip this for the hackathon, but we should definitely keep this in mind as we engineer the code.